By ALEX WELTE

 While it is not wrong to hope that we can breathe a little between waves, we cannot predict much, and we must expect further swells.
 Alas, an end to the pandemic requires the interplay of tolerable/sustainable precautionary habits and sufficiently widespread individual immunity.
 Unfortunately we don’t know how durable individual immunity really is, either after infection or the use of some vaccine.

-So, we are stuck for the foreseeable future with working on our collective immunity mainly through tolerable habits of infection control.
+So, we are stuck for the foreseeable future with working on our collective immunity (herd immunity) mainly through tolerable habits of infection control.
 An eye on estimates of the reproductive number gives us about as much hard information as we can hope to have, about what we could possibly mean by collective immunity.